cognesy/instructor-php/notes/NOTES.md

 To work with raw response object.

-### Non empty constructors
+### Non-empty constructors

 Infer constructor arguments from the provided data.
-This is non trivial, as params may be objects (hard to handle, may require another constructor call to instantiate the object, or callables which I don't know yet how to handle.
+This is not trivial, as params may be objects - hard to handle, may require another constructor call to instantiate the object, or callables which I don't know yet how to handle.